0xBaca/FeatherEditor/README.md

 Feather is free but any copied versions must include the [License](https://github.com/0xBaca/FeatherEditor/blob/master/LICENSE) with the author name and its email address.

-Summary of the [License](https://github.com/0xBaca/FeatherEditor/blob/master/LICENSE): There are no restrictions on using or distributing an unmodified copy of Feather but it must include the [License](https://github.com/0xBaca/FeatherEditor/blob/master/LICENSE) text with author name and email.

 ## Showing your appreciation ##

 I will be working on improving Feather.
 If you find it useful or you just would like to help any contribution will be appreciated.<br />